raymond-u/02022020/README.md

 # Project 02022020

+This project is created by Raymond Underwood.

+This project is merely a self-complacent action art.

 This repository contains a series of prophecies based on a timeline and serves as a potential **Rosetta Stone** [1] for future generations.

 A snapshot of this repository will be created on 02/02/2020 and be preserved underground for 1,000 years by **GitHub Archive Program**.